-2. VBA IsEmpty to Investigate for Variable Values
+2. Utilizing VBA IsEmpty Function to Investigate for Variable Values

 Additionally, we may investigate whether a variable is initialized or not.
-If the output is TRUE that means the function is not initialized else vice-versa.
+If the output is TRUE that means the function is not initialized and vice-versa.

 In this example, we’ll examine the VBA IsEmpty function for two variables.